modichirag/GSM-VI/README.md

 # GSM-VI
-## Code for Gaussian Score Matching Variational Inference
+### Code for Variational Inference (VI) with Gaussian Score Matching (GSM).

-This repo implements the Gaussian Score Matching (GSM) algorithm for Variational Inference (VI) which fits a multivariate Gasussian distribution with dense covaraince matrix to the target distribution by score matching.
+This repo implements code for paper https://arxiv.org/abs/2307.07849.

+GSM-VI fits a multivariate Gasussian distribution with dense covaraince matrix to the target distribution by score matching.
 It only requires access to the score function i.e. the gradient of the target log-probability distribution and implements analytic updates for the variational parameters (mean and covariance matrix).